top of page

 c) Jesus's siblings were his step-brothers from Joseph's first marriage

-d) Jesus's siblings were brothers under Levirite law
+d) Jesus's siblings were brothers and sisters under Levirite law

-But what about all those guys named James?
+But what about these Five guys named James?

-1. James the Great; son of Zebedee and Salome, brother of John.
+1. James the Great; son of Zebedee and Salome, brother of John, one of the twelve.
 My novel presents Salome as not being a half-sister of Maria; James and John not being Jesus's cousins.
 This James, brother of John, was killed about 44 AD per Acts 12.

-2. James the Less, son of Mary of Clopas, was an apostle of Jesus and was martyred in Ostrakine in 62 AD.
+2. James the Less, son of Mary of Clopas, one of the twelve apostles of Jesus, was martyred in Ostrakine in 62 AD.
 The apostle James the Less is also called James, son of Alphaeus (Matthew 10:3, Mark 3:18, Luke 6:15, Acts 1:13).
 While Alphaeus is given as the name for Matthew's father, and James the Less's father, there is no evidence that Matthew and James the Less are brothers.
 The Bible does not pair James the Less as a brother of Matthew nor as a brother of apostle Jude.
 The apostle James the Less is paired with Joses, and both are sons of Mary (Matthew 27:56, Mark 15:47), the mother of James the Less (Mark 15:40, Mark 16:1-7, Luke 24:1-32).

-3. James, the brother of Jesus (James the Just) became a believer after the resurrection, became a pillar of the church (Galatians 1:19, Galatians 2:9) and could be called the first bishop of Jerusalem.
+3. James (James the Just), the brother of Jesus, became a believer after the resurrection, became a pillar of the church (Galatians 1:19, Galatians 2:9) and could be called the first bishop of Jerusalem.
 James, brother of Jesus, wrote the letter of James in the Bible.
 Tradition is that around AD 65, Jewish leaders called for James the Just to stand on the pinnacle of the temple and speak against Jesus.
 When he spoke for Jesus, they pushed him to the ground and beat him to death with a fuller's club.
 Historically the Roman Catholic church merged James the brother of Jesus with James the Less and traditionally the apostle James the Less is depicted in art holding a fuller's club.
 The fuller's club may refer to the large wooden bat used by ancient fullers to clean, soften, and whiten cloth.

-4. James the father of Jude Thaddaeus may be alternatively translated as James the brother of Jude or Jude Thaddaeus.
+4. James of Jude could be the father or brother of Jude Thaddaeus.
 The Bible lists Jude as an apostle, without describing Jude, as the brother of James or son of James (Luke 6:16, Acts 1:13).
-Some say the letter of Jude is written by the apostle Jude, known as Thaddaeus.
+Some say the letter of Jude is written by the apostle Jude, known as Jude Thaddaeus.
 Others say it is written by Jude, the brother of James and Jesus.

 5. James the brother of Zoker, both grandsons of Jude.
-This James is from early church history.
-There are two brothers identified as Zoker and James, the grandsons of Jude.
-As Jude was the brother of Jesus, this Zoker and James would be grand-nephews of Jesus.
-The Bishop of Caesarea Eusebius quoted from Hegesippus saying that Zoker and James were brought before Emperor Domitian in the first century.
+Since Jude was a brother of Jesus, the brothers James and Zoker would be grand-nephews of Jesus.
+In early early church history, Eusebius, the Bishop of Caesarea, quoted from Hegesippus discussing the brothers Zoker and James, the grandsons of Jude.
+They were brought before Emperor Domitian in the first century.
 In court, Zoker and James admitted they were descendants of David and relatives of Jesus.
 Court documents show how much they had in terms of assets, primarily a smallholding from which they supported themselves.
 They testified that Jesus' kingdom was not a threat to Rome, and was not an earthly kingdom but a spiritual one.
 Domitian then let them go and did not actively persecute Christians.

-In summary, we have two Marys, each having their own children with similar names, and through history, the two Marys and their children have often been combined.
+In summary, we have two Marys, each having their own children with similar names, and through history, the two Marys and their children have often been conflated.
 By AD 30, Jesus's mother would have been in her late 40s.
-Traditionally, Apostle John is thought to be quite young during Jesus's ministry, since he may have lived to the late AD 90s.
+Traditionally, Apostle John is portrayed with no beard to indicate he is quite young during Jesus's ministry, since he may have lived to the late AD 90s.

 For the purposes of my fiction, I have Mara about fifteen years younger than Maria, and her children are likewise younger.
-Below are the families as I imagine them for my fiction, fitting with what we know from the Bible and tradition.
+Below are the families as I imagine them for my fiction, fitting with what we know from the siblings named in the Bible and tradition.

 Jesus